Posted by Dr. Matt Hand on Jun 7, 2019 1:03:05 PM

 Omega-3 is one of two major classes of polyunsaturated fatty acids, which also includes omega-6.
 Both omega-6 and omega-3 are essential fatty acids, which means that your body must obtain them through diet and supplementation.

 Omega-6 fats can be found in vegetable oils, corn oils, soybean oils, poultry, and nuts.
-Due to the shift over the last few decades in most Americans’ diets towards processed and frozen foods containing high levels of such ingredients, physicians have seen a spike in the recommended 1:1 ratio of omega-6 to omega-3 to 20:1.
+Due to the shift over the last few decades in most Americans’ diets towards processed and frozen foods, physicians have seen a spike in the recommended 1:1 ratio of omega-6 to omega-3 to 20:1.

 Furthermore, studies have shown that excess amounts of dietary omega-6 can activate pro-inflammatory pathways in the body.
 This dietary imbalance is one of the main reasons why it’s important to identify ways to bring more omega-3s into your supplement routine.